What does your perfect day look like? If you ask me this question, it doesn’t take me long to answer. It would be anywhere in nature.

-Southern muriquis, in contrast, occur further South in Brazil.
-There are extant populations in São Paulo, Rio de Janeiro and Paraná, but might occur even in Southern Minas Gerais.
+Southern muriquis occur further south in Brazil.
+There are extant populations in São Paulo, Rio de Janeiro and Paraná, but might occur even in southern Minas Gerais.
 However, Southern and Northern muriqui populations are geographically isolated, and thus, there is no interbreeding between both species.

-The situation of the Southern muriquis looks a little bit better when compared to the Northern muriquis.
-But still, Southern muriquis are „endangered“ according to the IUCN.
+Southern muriquis are like Northern muriquis „critically endangered“ according to the IUCN.
 It is estimated that the whole population consists of about 1300 individuals and the largest population occurs in the state of São Paulo, that is, in the Carlos Botelho State Park.

 I have to say, that I feel very privileged that the people of the Associação Pró-Muriqui made it possible for us to visit the Southern muriquis in their natural habitat.
 It was such a special animal encounter for me, for us, and thus, difficult for me to put this into words.
 But if you ask me for three words that most describe my experience with the Southern muriquis, then I say: